MarkBind/markbind/packages/cli/test/functional/test_site/requirements/NonFunctionalRequirements.md

 </markdown
 </seg>

-<seg id=preview>Requirements gathering, requirements elicitation, requirements analysis,
+<span id=preview>Requirements gathering, requirements elicitation, requirements analysis,
-requirements capture are some of the terms commonly **and** interchangeably used to represent the activity of understanding what a software product should do.</seg>
+requirements capture are some of the terms commonly **and** interchangeably used to represent the activity of understanding what a software product should do.</span>